 When we meet with couples, we address some of the core issues they’ve been facing, and we also individualize our approach so that each person walks away feeling like they have the tools to communicate more effectively with their partner, resolve conflicts, master the art of compromise, manage their emotions, and experience more relationship satisfaction.
-Wondering if you and your partner can benefit from couples therapy?
-Check out the top three issues we see come through our doors.
+Wondering if you and your partner can benefit from couples counseling in San Jose or Campbell?
+Check out the top three relationship problems we see come through our doors.

 Like the saying goes, communication is key!
 But there are many ways people communicate and when you have two different communication styles, it can often lead to problems.
 In couples therapy, you and your partner will learn to recognize your communication style, how you learned this style (usually from family or previous experiences), and how to tweak your style so that you can feel heard and understood by your partner.

-Since communication is important in any relationship, we offer tools and skills to help you express your needs and resolve conflicts more effectively.
+Since communication is important in any relationship, our couples counselors offer communication tools for couples and skills to help you express your needs and resolve conflicts more effectively.
 So instead of attacking your partner’s character when you’re angry, you can say something like, “It really hurt me when you called me stupid.”
 This definitely takes practice and doesn’t come as easily (especially when you’re mad), but you’re more likely to get a better response.